Farmer John (song): Original version

 Don and Dewey penned "Farmer John", a simplistic tune about marrying a farmer's daughter, in early 1959, and first recorded their original rendition in January 1959.
-The duo's R&B song was much more subdued than the Premiers' later interpretation, with hushed trumpet instrumentals providing backdrop to Don and Dewey's vocal harmonies.
+The duo's R&B song was much more subdued than the Premiers' later interpretation, with trumpet instrumentals and a sax solo providing backdrop to Don and Dewey's vocal harmonies.
 It was released as a single in February 1959 on Specialty Records; however, the song did not receive much attention and failed to chart.
-"Farmer John", along with a number of the pair's material including "I'm Leaving It Up to You" and "Big Boy Pete", was recognized only when another artist covered the song.
+"Farmer John", like much of the pair's material (including "I'm Leaving It Up to You" and "Big Boy Pete"), was recognized only when another artist covered the song.

 The Premiers version

 Featuring brothers Lawrence Perez on lead guitar and John Perez on drums, the Premiers were established as many garage rock bands were, practicing in their garage.
 The group had the opportunity to record "Farmer John" when the mother of the brothers arranged an audition with record producer Billy Cardenas, who was instrumental in promoting several Chicano groups.
-As Lawrence Perez recalled, Cardenas recommended to the Premiers to cover "Farmer John", saying "He wanted to do it more East L.A.-style, or 'Louie Louie'-type.
+As Lawrence Perez recalled, Cardenas recommended to the Premiers that they cover "Farmer John", saying he "wanted to do it more East L.A.-style, or 'Louie Louie'-type.
 At the time, the 'Louie Louie'-type rhythm and sound was happening, so we tried to base the beat and sound towards that".
-As it so happens, "Louie Louie", had like "Farmer John" begun as a single released by a Los Angeles-based African-American R&B musical act (in this case Richard Berry), before the Kingsmen's classic rendition propelled to number two on the Billboard Hot 100.
+As it so happens, "Louie Louie" had, like "Farmer John" begun as a single released by a Los Angeles-based African-American R&B musical act (in this case Richard Berry), before the Kingsmen's classic rendition propelled to number two on the Billboard Hot 100.
 For that reason, the Premiers' cover was marked by the same kind of unpolished adolescence that garnered the Kingsmen national success.

-Although the band is credited with recording the song live at the Rhythm Room in Fullerton, California on the single's label, the Premiers actually entered Stereo Masters Studios in Hollywood to record "Farmer John".
+Although the band is credited with recording the song live at the Rhythm Room in Fullerton, California on the single's label, the Premiers actually used Stereo Masters Studios in Hollywood to record "Farmer John".
 Cardenas delivers the unusual spoken word intro asking if anyone has seen "Kosher Pickle Harry", before the song breaks into a simplistic, but catchy, three-chord melody.
 The key to closely resembling a live performance of "Farmer John" was supplied by members of the all-girl Chevelles Car Club, who provided the majority of the vibrant audience noise.
 Co-producer Eddie Davis, quoted in The West Coast East Side Sound, Volume 3 compilation album, recollected "We had a party at the studio and had all the kids come down.
 Everybody was having a good time and we put the record on – in those days they had three-track recording – and while everybody was having a party we recorded the crowd on top of it".
-This live party sound was employed by Cardenas and Davis on an earlier recording, the Blendells cover of Little Stevie Wonder's "La La La La La," which reached number 62 on the national charts in 1964.
+This live party sound had been employed by Cardenas and Davis on an earlier recording, the Blendells cover of Little Stevie Wonder's "La La La La La," which reached number 62 on the national charts in 1964.